jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 can't change a date.

 So you have: things you can change, which are references, and you have values, which are not.
-You cannot change dates, any more you can change 42.
+You cannot change dates, any more than you can change 42.
 But you can change these references.
 But they are atomic.
 They just point to one thing.